joaohencke/labtrans/server/README.md

 │   ├── index.js // the controller of User
 └── └── model.js // the mongoose model of User
 ```

+The `public` folder, is the directory to put the bundled version (production build) to serve directly from the server.

 The Request Parameters can be found on the `router` file.